CDC drops 5-day isolation guidance for Covid-19, moving away from key strategy to quell infections | KRDO

 “It’s undermining the whole rest of the public health system,” she said.
 “Because what people are hearing is, ‘Actually, diseases aren’t as bad as we’d said they were, and we don’t actually need to do anything.
 It’s not actually that bad if some people die.’”

-While some public health experts have argued that it’s time to end “Covid exceptionalism” — treating Covid-19 differently than other respiratory infections — others believe the move is wrongheaded.
+Some public health experts have argued that it’s time to end “Covid exceptionalism” — treating Covid-19 differently than other respiratory infections — but others believe the move is wrongheaded.

 The five-day isolation period has had critics on all sides.